fionaliao/assorted-letters/_posts/2021-02-21-fluid-running.markdown

 tags:   life-story running mildly-gory
 ---

-If I’ve talked to you about running before, you’ve probably heard this story.
-It's about something I learnt during a run.

-I bring it up a lot.

-Not because it’s nice.
-The opposite, in fact.

-But since I had to suffer through it, everyone else should too.

-<p style="text-align:center;">🏃🏃🏃</p>

 My runs are rarely exciting.

 I enjoy running: it's healthy and improvements are measurable.
 I also feel great *after* the run.
 However, the actual act of running - particularly if I'm by myself - is monotonous.
 My feet plod along the pavement.
 There are roads, cars, and other people to dodge (while internally complaining about their lack of spatial awareness because obviously I deserve the right of way in all situations).
 And that's about it.